FredericRezeau/soroban-kit/README.md

 ### State Machine Macro

-The `state-machine` attribute macro can be used to implement versatile state machines in Soroban smart contracts.
+The `state-machine` attribute macro can be used to implement versatile state machines (see [fsm/impl.rs](crates/soroban-tools/src/fsm/impl.rs)) in Soroban smart contracts.
 It features state concurrency through regions, runtime behavior modeling via extended state variables, transition control with guards and effects, and state persistence with Soroban storage.

 #### Background